Monitoring Melissa and Analyzing Results

 image

-The default settings can be controlled in the launcher_config of the configuration json file.
-Available controls include: bind (default 0.0.0.0), http_port (default 8888), http_token (defaults to an automatically generated unique 16 char safe token):
+The default settings for melissa-monitor can be configured in the launcher_config section of the configuration JSON file.
+The available controls include:

 "launcher_config": {